 The x-axis coordinate of the reference point which is to be aligned exactly at the marker position.
-The corefY = "<coordinate>"
+The coordinate is defined in the coordinate system after application of the 'viewBox' and 'preserveAspectRatio' attributes.

 If the attribute is not specified, the effect is as if a value of "0" were specified.
-Animatable: yes.